vboyev-MSFT/defender-docs/defender-endpoint/indicator-file.md

 ### linux prerequisites

 - Available in Defender for Endpoint version 101.85.27 or later.

-- [File hash computation is enabled] from the portal or in the managed JSON (/defender-endpoint/linux-preferences#configure-file-hash-computation-feature)
+- [File hash computation is enabled](/defender-endpoint/linux-preferences#configure-file-hash-computation-feature) from the portal or in the managed JSON

-This feature is designed to prevent suspected malware (or potentially malicious files) from being downloaded from the web.

-> [!NOTE]
-> File indicators support portable executable (PE) files, including `.exe` and `.dll` files only.

-> [!IMPORTANT]
-> In Defender for Endpoint Plan 1 and Defender for Business, you can create an indicator to block or allow a file.
-In Defender for Business, your indicator is applied across your environment and cannot be scoped to specific devices.

 ## Create an indicator for files from the settings page